 Port Isaac CornwallSkip to main navigation list

 Port Isaac developed as a pilchard fishery from mediaeval times and once had the second largest pilchard fishery on the north coast and then trade grew around the shipping of slate.
+The name Port Isaac means corn port.
 Today the twisting and winding streets of Port Isaac are popular with tourists and loved by artists and walkers.
-The setting for the well known TV drama Doc Martin, Port Isaac is one of the most well known villages in Cornwall.
+The setting for the well known TV drama Doc Martin where the grumpy Doc Martin runs his doctors practice and subjects his patients to his quick temperedness, Port Isaac or Port Wenn as it is known in the series, is one of the most well known villages in Cornwall.

 The Old Primary School in Port Isaac was the village school until 1976.
 It was designed in 1877 by the Cornish architect Sylvanus Trevail who won a prize for it in a Chicago exhibition.

 Port Isaac Cornwall is a good base to see surrounding Cornwall as there are plenty of glorious Cornish beaches nearby if you want to head for the beach and there is good access to the Coast Path in both directions.
 Rumps Point being 5 1/4 miles, Port Quin 3 miles and Port Gaverne half a mile.

 View Port Isaac Cornwall in a larger map